Juicy raspberries and dark chocolate come together in this simple, crowd-pleasing coffee cake.

 - Spread half of the batter into the prepared baking pan.
 Layer with half of the streusel, then most of the raspberries and chocolate chips.
 Repeat with the rest of the batter and the streusel.
 Top with remaining raspberries and chocolate chips.

-- Bake for 45-50 minutes, covered.
+- Bake for 45-50 minutes.
 Cake is done when a toothpick inserted in the middle comes out clean.
+Make sure to cover loosely with foil after about 20 minutes to prevent the sides from browning too quickly.
 Cake is best enjoyed on the same day.
 Cake stays fresh stored in an airtight container at room temperature for 3 days.
+Makes 12 generous pieces, serve warm or cold.